A Lie algebra action on the Chow ring of the Hilbert scheme of points of a K3 surface: Introduction

 For the proof of the theorem we consider the action of the Nakajima operators $\Fq_n$ on the direct sum of Chow groups

-see Section~\ref{Section_Nakajima_operators} for details on Nakajima operators.
+where we let $\Hilb^n(S)$ denote the Hilbert scheme of $n$ points of a projective K3 surface $S$.
+See also Section~\ref{Section_Nakajima_operators} for further details on Nakajima operators.
 The action of the operators $e_a$ on cohomology was expressed in terms of Nakajima operators by Lehn \cite{Lehn}.
-By recent work of Maulik and Negut the formula of Lehn holds also in Chow \cite{MN}.
+By recent work of Maulik and Negut \cite{MN} the formula of Lehn holds also in Chow.
 We prove Theorem~\ref{Thm1} by explicitly writing lifts of the $f_a$ in terms of Nakajima operators and show they satisfy the required commutation relations.

 We have the following consequence of Theorem~\ref{Thm1} which was conjectured by Beauville and first proven by Maulik and Negut. \begin{cor}[\cite{MN}] Let $S$ be a K3 surface.
-The cycle map $A^{\ast}( \Hilb^nS ) \to H^{\ast}( \Hilb^nS )$ is injective on the subring generated by divisor classes. \end{cor} \begin{proof} The subring of $A^{\ast}(\Hilb^n S)$ generated by divisor classes is an irreducible representation of the simple Lie algebra $\Fg_{\mathrm{NS}}(X)$, hence the cycle class map restricted to it is either injective or zero. \end{proof} Theorem~\ref{Thm1} and hence also the proof of Corollary~\ref{cor} are not independent from \cite{MN} and should be rather viewed as replacing its representation-theoretic part.
+The cycle map $A^{\ast}( \Hilb^n(S) ) \to H^{\ast}( \Hilb^n(S) )$ is injective on the subring generated by divisor classes. \end{cor} \begin{proof} The subring of $A^{\ast}(\Hilb^n( S))$ generated by divisor classes is an irreducible representation of the simple Lie algebra $\Fg_{\mathrm{NS}}(X)$, hence the cycle class map restricted to it is either injective or zero. \end{proof} Theorem~\ref{Thm1} and hence also the proof of Corollary~\ref{cor} are not independent from \cite{MN} and should be rather viewed as replacing its representation-theoretic part.
 In \cite{MN} Lehn's formula is used to construct an action of the product of the Heisenberg and Virasoro algebra on $A^{\ast}(\Hilb(S))$.
 Beauville's conjecture is then deduced from Schur's Lemma.
 Our approach here also relies on Schur's Lemma but has the advantange that the Lie algebra $\Fg_{\text{NS}}(X)$ involved is much smaller (for once it is finite-dimensional) and that the argument might generalize to other cases.\footnote{On ther other hand, Maulik and Negut's argument yields the stronger statement that the cycle class is injective on the subring generated by all small tautological classes \cite{MN}.}